 IELTS tests your knowledge of English based on all the four skills-listening, reading, writing and speaking.
-IELTS has the same listening and speaking modules for its Academic and General Training candidates, but the writing and reading modules are different for them.
-IELTS essays are also scored based on the 9-band scale, just like the other modules.
+The test has the same listening and speaking modules for its Academic and General Training candidates, but the writing and reading modules are different for them.
+Essays in IELTS are also scored based on the 9-band scale, just like the other modules.

-IELTS Writing section is different for the Academic IELTS and for the General Training IELTS.
+IELTS Writing section is different for the Academic and for the General Training candidates.
 The academic one is little hard compared to the other one.
 Both modules contain two writing tasks, having a time limit of 60 minutes.

 How to Handle Essay Writing Tasks in IELTS?

-How you write your IELTS essays are more important than how much you write.
-IELTS essays needs to begin with a proper introduction, followed by the body of the essay and to be ended with a perfect conclusion.
+How you write your essays is more important than how much you write.
+These essays need to begin with a proper introduction, followed by the body of the essay and to be ended with a perfect conclusion.

 Stick to the instructions, if there is a word limit, follow that.
 Don't exceed the limit and don't write less than what is required.
 Write about the topic that is given, don't start writing without understanding what you need to write.
 Take some time to plan your essay, what you are going to write, how you will write etc can be noted down.

-IELTS essays are a medium for the examiner to know how well you can express yourself using the world of words.
+Essays in IELTS are a medium for the examiner to know how well you can express yourself using the world of words.
 It helps them in deciding whether you are eligible for being selected or you should be given another chance.
-So, practice your IELTS essays well and attempt them with full confidence, success will be yours.
+So, practice well and attempt them with full confidence, success will be yours.